Alhaadii/stock_market_prediction/README.md

-# this is stock market prediction
+# This is stock market prediction

+## University Graduation Project